Back To Main Page

-The new elements and enhancements being introduced for GDPR have been implemented by BDP Agency according to the steps listed below.
+The elements and enhancements introduced for GDPR have been implemented by BDP Agency according to the steps listed below.
 The GDPR regulations can be viewed as a living document, with new guidance being introduced ongoing, BDP Agency have pledged to work closely with the ICO and initiate any changes as they are introduced.

 The GDPR policy text places greater emphasis on the documentation that data controllers keep to demonstrate their accountability.
 Therefore, BDP Agency being a supplier of B2B Data will ensure that all data we supply to our clients meet the standards outlined below and that any changes that effect our clients licensing conditions are met.

 We have outlined the steps below in our GDPR Summary document and confirm that the relevant sections to our B2B Data services have been met and are monitored on an ongoing basis to identify any changes since the release of GDPR on 25th May 2018.
 You can also see more information on our recent GDPR accreditations too.

 Decision makers and key people in your business are aware that the law is changing to the GDPR and appreciate the impact this is likely to have.
 Your business has identified areas that could cause compliance problems under the GDPR and has recorded these on the organisation’s risk register.
 Your business has raised awareness, across the organisation of the changes that have been made.

 Your business has set out the management support and direction for data protection compliance in a framework of policies and procedures.
 Your business monitors compliance with data protection policies and regularly reviews the effectiveness of data handling / processing activities and security controls.
 Your business has developed and implemented a needs based data protection training programme for all staff.

 Your business has documented what personal data you hold, where that data came from and who it is shared with.
 Your business has planned to conduct a GDPR audit across the organisation to map data flows.